shouryapunj/bowlinggame/README.txt

 # BowlingGame

-BowlingGame is built on Java using Springboot framework.
+BowlingGame is built using Java and Springboot framework.

 ## How to run
 1) Using IDE - import Project in an IDE such as IntelliJ/Eclipse/STS and run the main method from Application.java